brenoamin/brenoamin/README.md

 Software Engineer with 3.5+ years of experience building scalable backend systems using **Golang** and **Ruby**.
 I care about reliability, performance, and delivering solutions that move business metrics — not just code.

-I've worked on platforms serving millions of users, reduced operational costs by more than 90%, cut processes from days to seconds, and helped teams move faster through automation and strong engineering decisions.
+I've worked on high-impact platforms, improving performance, reliability and delivery speed through automation and solid engineering fundamentals.

 Focused on backend architecture, distributed systems and software design — clean, scalable and built to last.